gl-inet/docs4.x/docs/user_guide/gl-mv1000/index.md

 Configure the internet network by selecting **INTERNET** in the side menu within the router's web Admin Panel.

-It supports four ways to connect to the internet as listed below:
+It supports three ways to connect to the internet as listed below:

 ### Ethernet